Configure Security for Confluent Private Cloud Gateway

 Configure authentication swapping mode

-authentication swapping requires configuration of identity mapping, potentially integration with external Key Management Systems (KMS) or secret stores, and audit policies.
+Authentication swapping requires configuration of identity mapping, potentially integration with external Key Management Systems (KMS) or secret stores, and audit policies.

-To configure a Route for authentication swapping in Docker Compose:
+Configure a Route for authentication swapping

 gateway: